 Skip to main content

-Aware Super is committed to safeguarding the privacy of information provided to us and information about visitors to our website, apps and offices.
-This Privacy Policy explains how we may collect, use, hold and disclose information that we obtain about you, and your rights in relation to that information.
+Aware Super is committed to safeguarding the privacy of information provided to us.
+This Privacy Policy explains how we collect, use, hold and disclose information that we obtain about you, and your rights in relation to that information.

 Your privacy is important to us